1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/FRQ things.md

 component nuclesome, 2 DNA strands around 8 histores

-methylation effect gneeexpretion does no allow transcriptio to occur
+methylation effect gneeexpretion does no allow transcriptio to occur(need know phosphorilation)

 E-site: releases trna with no amino acid
 A site binds incomming trna with new amino acid holds the trna with the growing polypeptide o allow elongation

+inition start strar codin , peptide bond a and p site, ploy peptide in a side mov to p site ou

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDg5MDI5OTQsLTE5MDA3MTgxNjRdfQ
-==
+eyJoaXN0b3J5IjpbMjA5OTY5MTIxNSwtMTkwMDcxODE2NF19
 -->